Saving system specific tables - part 2

 Exported data and log files

 The log files were created by R3trans and contain some information about the tables and the amount of processed records.
+Here we can find the reason for the warning:

 More or less that's all!
 Using the command line tool and the XML file we can schedule a daily backup of this data.
 This can be done using a lean solution like the Windows Task Scheduler or a full-blown automation solution like UC4©.